Hyperpigmentation

-Hyperpigmentation is the darkening of an area of skin or nails caused by increased melanin.
+Hyperpigmentation is the darkening of an area of skin or nails caused by increased melanin production as a result of sun damage, inflammation or skin injuries.

+Hyperpigmentation is associated with a significant number of conditions and is more common in people with darker skin tones.

 Causes

 Hyperpigmentation can be caused by sun damage, inflammation, or other skin injuries, including those related to acne vulgaris.
 People with darker skin tones are more prone to hyperpigmentation, especially with excess sun exposure.